-Most URSU members and First Nations University of Canada (FNUniv) students who are taking 9 or more undergraduate or graduate Fall semester credit hours (including students on practicum, off campus students, and most co-op students) should be automatically covered.
+Most URSU members and First Nations University of Canada (FNUniv) students who are taking 9 or more credits as undergraduate students (or taking 6 or more credits as graduate/ PhD students) in the Fall semester should be automatically covered.
 Students taking fewer than 9 Fall semester credit hours may have to opt-in to the program.

-Many exceptions exist.
 Please check your student account to confirm if you have been charged the ‘Health and Dental fee’.
 Part-time students and new Winter semester students are not automatically enrolled.
-If you were not automatically enrolled, students may self enroll only during the change-of-coverage period (see below).
+If you were not automatically enrolled, you may self enroll only during the change-of-coverage period.

 – Students on practicum

 – Students enrolled in off-campus courses (such as Social Work students and First Nations University students studying in Saskatoon and Prince Albert)

 – Co-op students who start a new work term in September or in the middle of a work term in September are not automatically covered by the Health & Dental Plan.
 However, you have the option to opt-in during the Change-of-Coverage period (September 1-September 30).
 For more information, please call the Support Centre at 1-877-746-5566 ext.
 2, or email them at: firstname.lastname@example.org , or visit their website at mystudentplan.ca

 - The services of paramedical practitioners are reimbursed $40 per visit.
 Each service has an overall plan maximum of $400 (psychologists, massage therapists, physiotherapists, chiropractors, etc.)

 - Covers 70% of the cost of the following vision care expenses (eye exams, eyeglasses, contact lenses, etc)

 - Up to $750 in dental care (checkups, cleanings, fillings, extractions, endodontics, periodontics, etc.)